mikeplace/CB_ApiTest/README.md

 # CB Automated API Test

 This is a simple automation technical test for prospective QA candidates.
-It is not intended to take more than 2 hours to complete.
+It is not intended to take more than a few hours to complete.

+Your submission will be reviewed not only in terms of your final result, but also in terms of your approach.

 # Overview